 In 2012, Connecticut Governor, Dannell Malloy, stated that “legislation of online poker is inevitable” in light of laws passing in other states, though there has been little progress since then and online poker in Connecticut remains illegal at present.
 The only legal poker currently allowed to be played in the state are at the two casinos – note that even games or tournaments held in bars where the house takes a cut are also violating the law.

 The first form of gambling to be legalized in Connecticut was the CT Lottery.
 Its profits contribute to the state, so far in the ballpark of around $9.5 billion.
-Tickets are available for purchase to a number of different state and multi-state games from almost 3,000 retailers in Connecticut, however players must purchase their tickets in person as none can be sold online due to the federal online gambling laws.
+Tickets are available for purchase to a number of different state and multi-state games from almost 3,000 retailers in Connecticut, however, players must purchase their tickets in person as none can be sold online due to the federal online gambling laws.
 For further details, check our dedicated Connecticut lottery page.

 History of Gambling in Connecticut